When Doctors Fail to Follow Up After False Positive Mammograms

 Dr. Richard Wender, the American Cancer Society's chief cancer control officer, said: “If you’ve had a false positive, that is a risk factor, so it’s very important that a woman stay up to date with regular mammography.”

-Contact Lombardi and Lombardi for a free consultation about your medical malpractice case.
+Contact Lombardi and Lombardi, P.A. for a free consultation about your medical malpractice case.
 We will fight for maximum compensation for you.